Currently, we have eight permanent exhibits open to the public:

 FINE ART

-Exceptional examples of American art from 1800 - 2000, including Thomas Cole, John Frederick Kensett, Violet Oakley, Robert Henri, Raphael Soyer, John Willard Raught, and Hope Horn.
+Exceptional examples of American art from 1800 - 2000 are on display, including Thomas Cole, John Frederick Kensett, Violet Oakley, Robert Henri, Raphael Soyer, John Willard Raught, and Hope Horn.

 A view of one case in the Decorative Arts Gallery